| Our Vision:

 Moreover, these efforts are designed to serve as a recruiting and retention tool.

-necessary to meet a body of internationally accepted standards.
+make adjustments wherever necessary to meet a body of internationally accepted standards and law enforcement best practices.